-In estimating both the non-TDR and TDR allowance amounts, we start with historical experience of customer delinquency and default behavior.
-We make judgments about which historical period to start with and then make further judgments about whether that historical experience is representative of future expectations and whether additional adjustments may be needed to those historical default rates.
-We also take certain other qualitative factors into consideration when calculating the allowance for loan losses.
-These qualitative factors include, but are not limited to, changes in the economic environment, changes in lending policies and procedures, including changes in underwriting standards and collection, charge-off and recovery practices not already included in the analysis, and the effect of other external factors, such as legal and regulatory requirements, on the level of estimated credit losses.
+In addition to the above modeling approach, we also take certain other qualitative factors into consideration when calculating the allowance for credit losses.
+These qualitative factors include, but are not limited to, changes in lending policies and procedures, including changes in underwriting standards and collection, charge-off and recovery practices not already included in the analysis, and the effect of other external factors such as legal and regulatory requirements on the level of estimated current expected credit losses.